PlaceNav: Topological Navigation through Place Recognition: Experimental setup

 \subsection{Offline evaluation}

-To enable a reproducible comparison of temporal distance prediction and place recognition, we tested GNM on standard place recognition benchmarks.
+To answer \textbf{Q2.} and enable a reproducible comparison of temporal distance prediction and place recognition, we tested GNM on standard place recognition benchmarks that contain appearance and viewpoint changes.
 The VPR-Benchmark by Bertoli~\etal~\cite{bertonDeepVisualGeoLocalization2022} was used to facilitate the experiments.
 We modified the benchmark to enable the evaluation of GNM that simultaneously takes the query and reference images as inputs.
 A subset of the VPR-Benchmark datasets where the size of the test database is small enough that GNM can process it in a reasonable time was picked for evaluation.
-We compared the performance of our low-resolution CosPlace-LR model and the GNM model.
+We compared the performance of our low-resolution CosPlace-LR model and GNM temporal distance.
 The test images were resized to $85\times64$.
 For reference, we additionally evaluate the standard CosPlace model with full-resolution images.

 Place recognition performance is assessed using the Recall@N score, which measures how often one of the top N images retrieved is within \SI{25}{\meter} of the query image location.
 In the case of temporal distance prediction, the top N images are those with the smallest predicted temporal distances.